Billionaire hedge fund founder Ray Dalio says capitalism needs to be reformed

 Ray Dalio is living the American Dream.
 He can see it clearly hundreds of feet beneath the Caribbean as he glides along in his own submarine.
-But most others will never see his or any other version of the dream because the American Dream is lost, its engine, capitalism, broken, says the hedge fund billionaire.
-Bill Whitaker profiles Dalio on the next edition of 60 Minutes, Sunday, April 7 at 7:00 p.m.
-ET/PT on CBS.
+But most others will never see his or any other version of the dream because the American Dream is lost, its engine, capitalism, broken, says the hedge fund billionaire on this week's 60 Minutes.

 Dalio thought his message important enough to agree to allow 60 Minutes cameras into his place of business as part of his profile.
 Bridgewater Associates in Westport, Connecticut, the hedge fund he founded in 1975, is the most successful in the world with assets of $160 billion.
 He's never allowed news cameras full access before.
 It was important enough because the income disparity is dangerous says Dalio.